vinze-ps/vinzeGallery/README.md

 mobileWidthBreakpoint (number):
 The width of the window you want to treat as a mobile breakpoint (You can just leave it as default 500 px).

+gallery (object):
+There you can pass values about all your galleries.

 gallery -> smoothLoad (boolean): false - gallery loads instantly. true - gallery loads smoothly.